-Weather conditions: High humidity, rain and snowfall will all have an effect on how you experience the temperature while you’re in your sleeping bag.
+Weather conditions: High humidity, rain and snowfall will all affect how you experience the temperature while you’re in your sleeping bag.
 Factor in any variable weather conditions you may experience on your trip.

 General sleeping conditions: Are you sleeping on a sleeping mat?
 You should be!
 Laying directly on the floor of a tent will be uncomfortable and cool you down as you lose heat through the ground.
 Similarly, how you experience temperature will differ between a hut and a tent.

 The layers you wear to bed: Typically you shouldn’t wear too much to bed.
 If it’s cold, a thin base layer with some good socks and a beanie is usually enough.
 A sleeping bag liner can add another layer of insulation if you need it and keep your sleeping bag clean.

 Fuel: If you go to bed on an empty stomach, you’re more likely to feel the cold.
 Make sure you fuel your body properly so you can generate enough heat – eat well and stay hydrated.